 · Knowledgeable and communicative technical and administrative team who ensure quality service

 Morehouse force calibration lab can calibrate a variety of force sensors such as load cells, multi-axis transducers, proving rings, force gauges, traction dynamometers, crane scales, bolt testers, aircraft scales, load cell washer, truck wheel load scales, miniature load cells, handheld force gauges, etc. We can provide special services such as shunt calibration check, load simulator calibration, repair broken connectors, and proof loading tests.
 The laboratory is also supported by an engineering team, production team, and advanced machine shop capable of designing and making any adapters or fixtures necessary to perform the calibration correctly.

-Morehouse offers ISO/IEC 17025 accredited ASTM E74 and ISO 376 calibrations.
-Many other calibration facilities may be accredited, but do not offer ISO/IEC 17025 accredited ASTM E74, or ISO 376 force calibrations.
+Morehouse offers ISO/IEC 17025 accredited ASTM E74 and ISO 376 force calibrations.
+Many other force calibration facilities may be accredited, but do not offer ISO/IEC 17025 accredited ASTM E74 or ISO 376 force calibrations.
 Our force calibration facilities and procedures are documented in a controlled Quality Assurance program manual that provides for the requirements of the following:

 · ISO 17025 Accreditation by A2LA certificate # 1398.01

 · ISO Guide 25 (ISO/IEC 17025) – General requirements for the competence of calibration and testing laboratories.

-· Accredited to calibrate ASTM E74 Class AA, ISO 376 Class 00, and make decreasing measurements to determine hysteresis errors
+· Accredited for calibration to ASTM E74 Class AA, ISO 376 Class 00, and make decreasing measurements to determine hysteresis errors

 · ANSI/NCSL Z540-3 – American National Standard for Calibration – Calibration Laboratories and Measuring and Test Equipment General Requirements.